 Ease and convenience - e-Commerce systems

 Payment options like PayPal or After Pay add ease and convenience to payments.
-Subscriptions, repeat orders or reminder service all make the next purchase much easier.
+Subscriptions, repeat orders or reminder services all make the next purchase much easier.

-But obviously, though these make life easier for shoppers, they make like harder for you.
+But what makes life easier for shoppers tends to make life harder for you.

 Reason to Believe - e-Commerce range

-An easier benefit to prove in terms of range is to follow an exclusives approach.
+An easier range benefit to prove is offering exclusives.
 Find specific products that only your store sells.
-Rare or limited edition products and one-offs are a great way to differentiate your benefit in e-Commerce.
+Rare or limited edition products and one-offs are a great way to differentiate your brand.

-This approach makes you unique and builds desirability for shoppers, as they can’t get those products elsewhere. (see our article on advanced e-Commerce techniques for more on exclusives).
+Exclusives makes you unique and more desirable for shoppers, as they can’t get those products elsewhere. (see our article on advanced e-Commerce techniques for more on exclusives).

 Reason to Believe - e-Commerce price

-Finally, if your store competes on price, you need some way to prove your store offers the best value.
-This easiest way to do this is to (a) regularly price check against competitors to make sure they are actually better and (b) make it easy for customers to do the same.
+Finally, if your competitive strategy is cost leadership, you need to prove you offer the best value.
+You can do this by regularly price checking against competitors and making it easy for customers to do the same.

-In some categories, you’ll find third party websites who’ll run regular price checks.
-On these sites, both you and customers can go to make price comparisons.
+In some categories, third party websites run regular price checks.
+Customers (and you) can use these sites to monitor prices.
 The site supermarket.co.uk for example does this for UK grocery shopping.

-If there’s no site like that for your category, you can monitor competitor prices directly on their websites.
-But, if you have many competitors, and lots of product lines, it can be worth investing in marketing technology led solutions.
-Services like Edge by Ascential set up automatic monitoring and tracking of competitor prices, including alerts when prices change, for example.
+Failing that, you can monitor competitor prices directly on their websites.
+Or you can invest in marketing technology solutions.
+Services like Edge by Ascential set up automatic monitoring and tracking of competitor prices.
+You can set up alerts for when prices change.

-To make it easier for customers to compare prices, there are also companies like Numerator who provide software that sits on your website and displays prices from retailer websites for each of your products.
+To make it easier for customers to compare prices, you can look at companies like Numerator.
+They supply software that sits on your website and displays prices from retailer websites for each of your products.
 For example, look at how Tim Tam biscuits do it.

 What to do with your e-Commerce positioning statement